chriscorwin/demuxe/README.md

 Demuxe is the starting point for new demos.
 I propose that "Demuxe" should be pronounced "dem-you", but we should definitely have years long raging religious debates about this.

 ## First Principles
+We very much desire to keep our demo creation process one that does not require learning _how to use tools_, so that we can focus on _simply creating the demo required_.

-In order to promote general ease of use, minimize chaos and confusion, and increase likelihood of success when at a moment’s notice being asked jump back in and knock out a huge demo in a week; decisions about architecture shall be made with an aggressive bias towards simplicity.
+In order to promote general ease of use, minimize chaos and confusion, and increase likelihood of success when, at a moment’s notice, one is asked jump in "real quick" and knock out a huge demo in a week... well, the decisions about architecture in this project shall be made with an _aggressive_ bias towards simplicity.

-- Demos shall be HTML/JS/CSS.
+It is tempting to believe that your particular favorite tool will enable creating a demo more quickly, or make it easier to make sweeping changes when they are requested, or... well, all of the reasons _frameworks_ have become a Thing.

+Resist this urge, it is toxic.

+Modern website creation has gotten... complex.
+The more "tooling" a project has the less likely any given developer being tasked with working on that project will already "just know" the tools involved.

+### To maintain aggressive simplicity

+Demos _must_:

+- Consist of semantic HTML, vanilla JavaScript, and, plain old CSS.
-- Demos shall function in Chrome.
+- Only be required to function in Chrome.
-- Demos shall not use Angular/React/etc.
-- Where possible parts of demos may be "click-able screenshots".
+- Not use Angular, React, Vue, or any other MVC model/framework/whathaveyou.-

+Demos _shall_:

+- Be as "real" as practical, given the time restraints.
 	- Every effort shall be made for elements of demos to be "real" (vs click-able screenshots).
 	- Click-able screenshots are first priority and will be replaced piecemeal as time permits.
-- Demos are expected to be served by Heroku.
+- Be served by Heroku.
 Utilizing a Heroku pipeline is strongly recommended.

+Demos _may_:

+- Consist merely of "click-able screenshots", where appropriate.

 ## How to Use
-- Fork this repo for each new demo.
+- Create a fork of this repository for each new demo.
 - Create a discrete Heroku pipeline for each new demo.
-- Do not commit demos back to this repo.
+- Do **not** commit demos back to this repository.
-- In the retrospective phase of a demo, update this repo based on lessons learned.
+- Often when creating a demo, fantastic new ideas for _how to create demos_ are arrived upon.
+The retrospective phase of a such demo is a very appropriate time to update _this_ repository based on lessons learned there.
-	- Place new components into component gallary
+	- Place new components into component gallery.
-	- Review and update existing components
+	- Review and update existing components.
-	- Review and update existing templates
+	- Review and update existing templates.

 ## Dependencies
 This demo utilizes: